Hermosillo Water Project – Mexico

 Like so many settlements in the Sierra Madre, Hermosillo lost its water in 2005 when 4 days of extreme flooding caused a landslide that diverted the original water source leaving the people without access to water to the present day.
 The lack of access to the water families need to maintain their households has greatly exacerbated the challenges the people have to deal with in this impoverished community.

 Families in Hermosillo make their living by growing coffee on small plots.
 Some raise honey bees in their coffee groves to supplement their income from the sale of honey.
 Both of these products are vulnerable to the impact of climate change which has been serious in Chiapas and nearby Guatemala.
 As a result, many families have to rely on the funds sent to them by a family member working in the United States as an undocumented immigrant.
-While the money they provide is essential, immigrating usually means that young children behind to be raised in households headed by women.
+While the money they provide is essential, immigrating usually means that young children are behind to be raised in households headed by women.
 The tedious task of carrying water from the river falls to these women and their children and leaves less time for other tasks.

-The original water tank built many years ago is in a good state, requiring only an application of a layer of cement to ensure that it is watertight.
+The original water tank built many years ago is in good state, requiring only an application of a layer of cement to ensure that it is water tight.
 The original metal pipe was completely destroyed, so a new water line is required to bring water from a good source 3.5 kilometers away.
 A distribution tank will be built to allow people to connect their individual lines to bring the water into their homes.

 This project is to build a water system for the community.
 A new distribution tank will be built above the community and connected by a new piping system to the existing water tank.